NEET PG Test-Taking Strategy: How to Attempt 180 Questions Under +4/−1

 Are you leaving more than 10 questions blank (unattempted)?
 If so, you are not executing the guessing strategy — this costs you +0.25 per blank minimum.

 Practice builds automaticity.
 After 15+ full-length mocks, your brain learns to auto-triage question difficulty in the first 5 seconds, modulate reading speed on vignettes, and self-correct when you are spending too long on a single item.
-This automaticity is what separates candidates who finish 200 questions with 10 minutes to review from candidates who reach question 188 with 5 minutes remaining.
+This automaticity is what separates candidates who close each 36-question section with a 2-3 minute buffer from candidates who are still on question 30 when the 42-minute timer locks the block.

 Before entering the exam hall, internalize this checklist: